top of page

 Our story

-Providence Family Life Center: Building Resilience, Restoring Lives
+Providence Family Life Center (PFLC): Building Resilience, Restoring Lives, and Empowering Wellness

-Founded in 2008 with a vision to restore dignity and well-being, Providence Family Life Center (PFLC) began by providing essential community support—meals, clothing, mentorship, and vital resource referrals.
-In 2016, Antoinette and Daniel combined their expertise, relocating PFLC to Southwest Florida.
+Founded in 2008 by a social worker with a vision to restore dignity and well-being, Providence Family Life Center (PFLC) began as a simple outreach, providing essential community support—meals, clothing, mentorship, and vital resource referrals.
+In 2013, Antoinette met Daniel, and in 2016, they decided to merge their strengths, relocating PFLC to Southwest Florida.

-In a climate of increasing extreme weather events, PFLC remains a hyper-local agency dedicated to disaster recovery.
-We empower individuals and communities with disaster education, preparedness skills, and trauma-informed support, ensuring they recover stronger and more resilient.
+In a climate of increasing extreme weather events and ongoing daily challenges, PFLC remains a hyper-local agency dedicated not only to disaster recovery but to comprehensive, holistic well-being.
+We empower individuals and communities with disaster education, preparedness skills, and, now, with the physical and mental tools for sustained healing, ensuring they recover stronger and more resilient than ever before.

 bottom of page